 - Don’t forget the goods like a book, sunglasses, flip flops, and sunscreen.
 Fan of podcasts or audiobooks?
 Absolutely pack your headphones.

 - Is my Puerto Rico packing list both practical and full of items for the ‘gram?
 Of course.
 I’m all about trying to take some cute photos at the beach!
 IF you’re like me, make sure to pack multiple beach ~LeWkS~ consisting of different swim suits and cover-ups.
 I like to pack at least one bikini and another one piece, and usually two cover-ups.
 That way you can mix and match and ensure that you pop in those photos.

 - If you don’t have an Apple watch obviously ignore this. ha.

-- You are in the rainforest and it is almost guaranteed that it will rain either while you’re visiting or within a few hours.
+- You are in the rainforest for a day in El Yunque (or any other area really) and it is almost guaranteed that it will rain either while you’re visiting or within a few hours.
 A raincoat is an absolute must-bring item for any Puerto Rico packing list.
 I’ve raved about this Marmot coat before and it did its job as we hiked through a downpour in El Yunque.